na-na-hi/renget/archive/rzimh.md

 ***
 Inigo wandered into the gala once more.
 The party was even more lively.
 So this was another part of the hero world that he hadn't seen before.
 Most of his experience before Shiketsu came from news clips and his Popsy disc-sets.
 He's been in countless parties much like this one with his family, but this was- different.
 He didn't belong here.
 It seemed like his first day at Shiketsu all over again.
 It felt lonely.

 To his surprise, he spied his classmate, Sally at one of the banquet tables by herself.
 She stood with her back facing a wall.
 Slightly hunched like she was trying to avoid notice.
-If anybody knew what if felt like to be a stranger here, it would be the brown-haired beauty from Mountaina.
+If anybody knew what it felt like to be a stranger here, it would be the brown-haired tsun from Mountaina.
 Or was it Monotona?
 He couldn't remember.
 He furrowed his brows.
 She was breaking protocol by not being with Noah right now.
 She wore a conservative black dress that was only two modifications away from her normal nun outfit, but he could see she went through a lot of effort to modify it to be rich and fancy.
 She was getting looks from other people.
 He'd have to give her his tailor's card later.
 Still, she must've come here to impress a certain someone and he was a firm believer that the heart can overcome any obstacle.

 "Well if it isn't my favorite gunslinger!"
 Inigo shot her finger guns as he joined her, "Noah's a lucky man.
 That's a nice dress.
-You don't have to go all out to captivate him, y'know?"
+You don't have to go all out to captivate him, know?"
 He said winking.

 "Inigo?
 Fuck off!
 You creep!"
 He heard clicking coming from her quirk.
 Surely she wouldn't attack him here, "And thanks- I just, that's nice of you to say but-" Sally said, startled and flustered.
 There's the Sally he knew.

 "You're here with Noah, right?"
 Inigo cut her off and grinned widely.
 "I saw their table when I came in."

 "We're with his parents.
 The Abrams donate a lot to charity and they were kind enough to invite me."
-She said, gesturing to the table where the Abrams were busy chatting with local religious leaders.
+She said, gesturing to the table where the Abrams was busy chatting with local religious leaders.

 "Eh?
 What's with the face though?
 You don't like schmoozing with elites?
 You don't look very happy," Inigo said, grabbing a champagne flute from a nearby waiter and holding it in front of him.
 He flashed his best smile.
 "You wanna ditch and run away with me?" he teased.

 "Shut up!
 Of course, I'm waiting for Noah but he's too nice to excuse himself from all those people," She folded her arms together as they stood, backs facing the wall, staring at the party.

-"I guess, you're right."
-Inigo said looking towards the crowd of smiling faces.
+"I guess, you're right," Inigo said looking towards the crowd of smiling faces.

 "So hey, I've been meaning to talk to you," Inigo said, his voice a touch serious.